-- Live chat is unique because it offers businesses the chance to connect with shoppers right as they’re considering a purchase.
-That means they’re able to answer any questions that might block someone from checking out.
+- Live chat is unique because it allows businesses to connect with shoppers right as they're considering a purchase.
+That means they can answer questions that might block someone from checking out.

 - Our data shows quick responses can help increase the chance you'll turn a shopper into a customer by 69%.